Sewing a Galentine Palentine Valentine Pin Cushion + Kit

 Slow Stitching

-I began stitching as a way to transition from a fast-paced day into a slowed-down evening, placing my devices aside as another cue for my mind and body to know it was time to create a calm evening bubble before heading upstairs to bed.
+I began stitching as a way to slow down from the fast-paced holidays into peaceful WInter evenings, placing devices aside as another cue for my mind and body to calm itself down in evening's bubble before heading up to bed.

 Pin Cushion Kit, Merino Pin Cushion Kit, Heart Felt Pin Cushion Kit